 Cross country and Nordic skiers are also well catered to with area ski trails, including the extremely popular Ontario parks including Algonquin Provincial Park and Arrowhead Provincial Park, the latter of which also offers great skating and tobogganing fun.

 Indoor fun is geared as much to families as it is adults.
 Highlights for kids include summer camps and programs, a rock-climbing wall, and adventure playground area; and for parents, childminding services are available).
 Sports fans are well catered to as well, with squash and indoor / outdoor tennis courts available.
 There’s also a good-sized fitness center, plus a full-service spa.

 There’s plenty of fun to be had at the lake at Deerhurst

 Deerhurst Resort restaurants are also highly-rated, and offer seasonal menus and locally-sourced produce in what are undeniably among the best restaurants in Huntsville.
 And those seeking great entertainment and events are also well-catered to, with regular music concerts and festivals held here whatever the weather

-Whether you’re visiting for a week-long family vacation or looking for romantic Muskoka getaways ideas, as well as Deerhurst Resort deals, packages, and upcoming events, visit their website at https://deerhurstresort.com.
+Whether you’re visiting for a week-long family vacation or looking for romantic Muskoka getaways ideas, as well as Deerhurst Resort upcoming events, you should certainly consider a stay at this world-class resort in Huntsville.

-Kim Kerr-Dearsley is a Muskoka-based freelance writer who specializes in luxury travel and lifestyles.
+Kim Kerr is a Muskoka-based freelance writer who specializes in luxury travel and lifestyles.